-A terminal medical condition exists at a particular time if two medical practitioners certify that the member is suffering from a sickness, or have incurred an injury, that is likely to result in death within 12 months from the date of the certification (the certification period).
+A terminal medical condition exists at a particular time if two medical practitioners certify that the member is suffering from a sickness, or has incurred an injury, that is likely to result in death no more than 24 months from the date of the certification (the certification period).
 At least one of the medical practitioners must be a specialist in the area of the sickness or injury.